ParvezMusharraf/Parvez/README.md

 Hi 👋, I'm Parvez Musharraf
-A passionate Frontend developer from India
+A passionate Frontend developer from
 Pune